Uberspace/manual/source/web-https.rst

 This includes your certificate chain - ``<domain>.crt`` - as well as the private key - ``<domain>.key``.
 If you do not make use of our webserver, you can copy or directly use these files in your application.
-If you use PHP, static files or :ref:`web backends <web-backends>`, we handle HTTPS for you and there is no need to do anything.
+If you use PHP, static files or :doc:`web backends <web-backends>`, we handle HTTPS for you and there is no need to do anything.

 .. warning::